Jordan Gascon, Executive Director

 Jordan is in charge of the overall management of the county party organization, incl. candidate training and recruitment, event management and sponsorship, and strategic initiatives.

 Jordan is originally from Camarillo, CA and moved to San Diego to attend SDSU in 2005.
 He has a MA in Diplomacy from Norwich University and a BA in International Security and Conflict Resolution from SDSU.
-He currently serves on the board of the Latino American Political Association, the Resource Conservation District of Greater San Diego County, Pine Valley Community Planning Group, and is the founder and President of the HOPS Foundation.
+He currently serves as the president of the Latino American Political Association, is a board member of the Resource Conservation District of Greater San Diego County, Pine Valley Community Planning Group and Log Cabin Republicans, and is the founder and President of the HOPS Foundation.
 Jordan began his work in politics by interning with Mayor Faulconer.
 Jordan’s previous work includes grassroots policy advocacy with Americans for Prosperity Foundation and campaign work in multiple states.
 As the Deputy Strategic Initiatives Director for the Colorado Republican Committee he helped to increase the Hispanic vote in both the Coffman for Congress and Gardner for US Senate in 2014.
 Post CO, he was deployed to Louisiana to help coordinate GOTV efforts in the Cassidy for US Senate runoff.
 Since returning to San Diego he has served as both the Precinct Operations Director and Political Director for the Republican Party of San Diego County as well as a board member of the Citizens' Law Enforcement Review Board for the County of San Diego.